What Lightpanda Does

 The development team brings credible infrastructure experience.
 Pre-seed funding from ISAI, Kima Ventures, and Factorial Capital, with angel investors from Mistral AI, Hugging Face, and Dust, signals confidence from organizations deeply invested in AI infrastructure.
 The AGPL-3.0 license with a commercial cloud offering follows a proven open-core model.

 Current limitations are honest and well-documented.
-The browser is in beta with approximately 95% website compatibility — complex SPAs with heavy CSS dependencies or unusual JavaScript patterns may fail.
+The browser is in beta software that still needs site-by-site compatibility validation — complex SPAs with heavy CSS dependencies or unusual JavaScript patterns may fail.
 Screenshot and PDF generation are not supported since there is no rendering engine.
 The Web Platform Tests suite reveals gaps in API coverage that the team is actively addressing.
 For production use, maintaining a Chrome fallback for the 5% of incompatible sites is recommended.